 - For small bears, shape the remaining dough into eight 1-in. balls, eight 3/4-in. balls, sixteen 1/4-in. balls, sixteen 1-1/4x3/8-in. logs and sixteen 1x3/8-in. logs.
 Position bears and logs on two ungreased baking sheets as for the big bears.

-- Bake small bears and logs at 325° for 11-13 minutes, and big bears and logs for 14-16 minutes or until set.
+- Bake small bears and logs at 325° until set, 11-13 minutes, and big bears and logs until set, 14-16 minutes.
 Cool for 10 minutes before carefully removing from pans to wire racks to cool completely.

-- In a small bowl, combine frosting ingredients.
+- For frosting, combine shortening, confectioners' sugar, milk and vanilla extract.
 For sleds, use frosting to attach two candy canes to the bottom of each graham cracker; let stand until set.

 Nutrition Facts1 sledding teddy: 1079 calories, 39g fat (19g saturated fat), 85mg cholesterol, 439mg sodium, 176g carbohydrate (104g sugars, 3g fiber), 9g protein.

 Every product is independently selected by our editors.
 If you buy something through our links, we may earn an affiliate commission.